 FINANCIAL ADVISOR, MILL VALLEY

-Dave is a managing director at Ohana Advisors, a multifamily financial office for a small group of ultra-high-net-worth families.
+Dave is a partner at Ohana Advisors, a multifamily financial office for a small group of ultra-high-net-worth families.
 Dave provides expertise in portfolio strategy, asset allocation, investment selection, estate plan implementation, philanthropy and next generation education and involvement.
-He also serves on the University of San Francisco Investment Committee, as well as the committee’s private equity, real asset and hedge fund subcommittees.
+He also serves on the University of San Francisco Board of Trustees and is chairman of the university’s investment committee.
 Dave and his wife, Brett Robertson, are longtime supporters of MALT.

 NONPROFIT FUNDRAISING PROFESSIONAL, MILL VALLEY